What You Should Know About This Degree

 Law enforcement jobs such as a police officer, correctional officer, or crime scene investigator are physically demanding, mentally stressful, and often dangerous.
 Individuals working in criminal justice need a blend of aptitudes and qualities, including physical stamina, perceptiveness, communication and critical thinking skills, and the ability to remain calm in high-stress situations.

 Certain jobs within the criminal justice field are expected to experience a decline in employment over the next few years.
-The Bureau of Labor Statistics predicts that employment of correctional officers will drop 7% by 2026, as changes in laws and state budgets impact the number of prisoners in the U.S., and the length of their sentences.
-Be sure to research your area of interest within criminal justice, to understand your job prospects post-graduation.
+The Bureau of Labor Statistics predicts that employment of correctional officers will drop 10% by 2031, as changes in laws and state budgets impact the number of prisoners in the U.S. and the length of their sentences.
+Be sure to research your area of interest within criminal justice to understand your job prospects post-graduation.

 You should also find out if a master’s degree is required for the job you seek.
 In some areas of criminal justice, a bachelor’s degree and on-the-job training are sufficient for employment and promotions.